 Here are a few simple Leave No Trace principles you can follow:

-- Re-package food before your trip to minimize waste packaging.
+- Re-package food before your trip to minimize waste packaging, and to reduce weight and bulk.

 - Pack it in - Pack it out: Leave nothing you brought with you behind in the environment.
 This will help protect the ecosystem, and guarantee a positive wilderness experience for those who follow you.